brokedba/vllm-lab/README.md

 - **Flexible Deployment**: Works with Kubernetes, Docker, and cloud-based orchestration tools.
 - **Multi-Backend Support 🔗**: Works across different cloud providers and Kubernetes environments.

+# Production stack features
+- **Interface Design:** Production Stack and LMCache is built as an open, extensible framework, intentionally leaving room for community contributions and innovations.
+We aim to keep the interface flexible to support more storage and compute devices in the future.
+- **vLLM Support:** LMCache supports the latest vLLM versions through the KV connector interface (PR: https://github.com/vllm-project/vllm/pull/12953) and will continue to contribute and support the latest vLLM by leveraging an vLLM upstream connector.
+- **KV Cache Performance:** LMCache has advanced KV cache optimizations—efficient KV transfer and blending, particularly useful for long-context inference.
+- **Developer Friendliness:** In Production Stack and LMCache, operators can directly program LLM serving logics in Python, allowing more optimizations in the long run.
+Production stack is also easy to setup in 5 minutes [https://github.com/vllm-project/production-stack/tree/main/tutorials].
 ## Deployment Guide 🛠️

 ### Prerequisites ✅